xenonview-com/view-js-sdk/README.md

 <br/>

 ## What's New <a id='whats-new'></a>
+* v0.2.9  - Use default campaign if none specified.
 * v0.2.8  - Autodiscover Google Merchant and handle utm's with only src.
 * v0.2.7  - Return platform info after setting.
 * v0.2.6  - Catch xenon End User ID updates from UTM query params.